Caching in Wireless Networks: Proofs

 We call the directed version of $G$ that is contained in $\tilde{G}$ as a subgraph its \emph{core}.
 Note that if some flows can be routed through $G$ then the same flows can be routed through the core of $\tilde{G}$, and if some flows can routed through the core of $\tilde{G}$ then at least half of each flow can be routed through $G$.
 Hence, for scaling purposes, the two are equivalent.
-In summary, $\tilde{G}$ contains nodes $V(n)$, the internal nodes of $G$ and $2^n$ additional nodes corresponding to subsets of $V(n)$.

 Now, assume we are given a caching traffic matrix $\lambdaca$ for $G$.
 Construct a \emph{unicast} traffic matrix $\tlambdauc$ for $\tilde{G}$ by making for each $(U,w)$ pair in $G$ (i.e., $U\subset V(n)$, $w\in V(n)$) the node $\tilde{u}$ in $\tilde{G}$ corresponding to $U$ a source for $w$ with rate